 Being greeted by Foggy Nelson, Happy says that their low-rent office seems like home to him, and sees a lot of himself in Foggy.
 Foggy reassures him that the décor may be cheap, but Nelson and Murdock get the job done.
 However, he’s curious why someone with Happy’s association with Stark would need them.
 Happy explains that he’s had enough of superheroes for a while, as Foggy’s partner Matt Murdock walks in…

-In a brief tag scene we see Spider-Man crawling up the wall of a building in the background, being watched by the “crazy stupid fine writer chick” from the Ant-Man movie, who simply comments “Welcome to the neighborhood…”
+In a brief tag scene, we see Spider-Man crawling up the wall of a building in the background, being watched by the “crazy stupid fine writer chick” from the Ant-Man movie, who simply comments “Welcome to the neighbourhood…”

 Phil Coulson, director of the now-diminished SHIELD agency, examines the various vintage items and mementoes on display in his office.
 There’s one empty glass case there, though: the one which once held his beloved World War II Captain America trading cards.
 Agent May enters, and she points out that at some point he should get those cards back from Nick Fury, who stole them from him after his supposed death on board the SHIELD helicarrier.
 Coulson explains to her that those cards helped the Avengers become a team that went on to save the world.

 Yet May won’t let the subject drop and reminds him that they are still his cards even if they’re now on display at Avengers Tower and that he deserves to have them back.
 Coulson grudgingly agrees and heads to New York to retrieve them.
 After foiling Stark’s high-tech security system, Coulson makes his way through the quiet building.
 As he reaches the trophy case containing the cards, he’s shocked to see Nick Fury waiting for him and the case now empty.